ltwardy/Advent-of-Code-2022/README.md

 about elves gathering starfruit.
 Now I can look at all of my solutions in order, as many as I want, without having to return to the command line.

+### Day 11

+I had fun writing the first half of the solution, and then learning a little more about decorators so I can toggle printing of verbose descriptions of monkey business as it happens.

+Part 2, I haven't solved yet.
+There are some very large numbers involved, and I'm not sure how I'll deal with them yet.

 Among other things, I learned that naming my wrapper `__main__.py` means I can call it using the name of the package directory it's in.
 Along the way I've also learned a little about importing modules.
 I tried using relative import paths but had difficulty handling the fact that my solutions can be run as standalone scripts as well as being imported into